The legendary director is synonymous with cinematic history, so it’s never a bad idea to see the best Stanley Kubrick movies streaming right now.

 Read on for a closer look at the best of Kubrick’s movies streaming now.

-The pickings are slim, as Kubrick didn’t make a tremendous amount of movies in his lifetime.
-A.I. was actually written and directed by Steven Spielberg, yet it originated with Kubrick.
+Kubrick didn’t make a tremendous amount of movies in his lifetime.
+And despite A.I. being written and directed by Steven Spielberg, it originated with Kubrick.

 Kubrick wanted to adapt the short story Supertoys Last All Summer Long by Brian Aldiss for years.
 Unfortunately, after the project lagged in development, he wasn’t able to complete it before his death in 1999.